OSGeo/gdal/doc/source/development/rfc/rfc103_schema_open_option.rst

 The schema document will not need to to contain a definition for every field and it will allow partial overrides of the auto-detected fields types.

-The structure of the JSON document will be similar to the one produced by the `ogrinfo -json` command with the notable exception that (for the scope of this RFC) only the type of the fields will be considered:
+The structure of the JSON document will be similar to the one produced by the `ogrinfo -json` command with the notable exception that (for the scope of this RFC) only the information related to the type of the fields will be considered:

 .. code-block:: json